li-chiun-lin/CodingCompetitions/GoogleKickStart/2022_H/running_in_circles.md

 This is the first time Ada has practised running long distances, so she cannot run continuously.
 She runs some distance, then takes a break to regain her energy.
 However, when she starts running again after taking a break, she cannot remember which direction she was running in previously.
 So she picks one of the directions, clockwise or anticlockwise, and starts running from the same position where she stopped.

 Ada begins at the starting line and is initially facing in the direction of her first run.
 She runs a total of $N$ times, taking breaks in between.
 Given the information of the distance $D_i$ units Ada has run, and the direction $C_i$ she has taken (clockwise or anticlockwise) when she ran the $i$-th time, for all $i$ from $1,\dots,N$, can you tell the number of laps that would be reported by the machine at the end?

+## Input

+The first line of the input gives the number of test cases, $T$. $T$ test cases follow.
+The first line of each test case contains two positive integers $L$ and $N$, the length of the circular track in units, and the number of times Ada has run respectively.
+The next $N$ lines describe Ada's runs.
+The $i$-th line contains a positive integer $D_i$ and a character $C_i$, the distance in units Ada has run and the direction she has taken (clockwise or anticlockwise) respectively during the $i$-th run. $C_i$ will always be either 'C' (denoting clockwise direction) or 'A' (denoting anticlockwise direction).